-Seven fundamental trends drive the automotive industry until 2030, enabled and accelerated by digitization, AI and machine learning.
+In the third edition of the FAST study, created every five years in collaboration between Oliver Wyman and the German Automotive Association (VDA) was identified seven fundamental trends that drive the automotive industry until 2030, enabled and accelerated by digitization, AI and machine learning.
 The simultaneous "Mighty Seven Industry Trends" is a perfect storm of transformative technologies and changing customer behavior - which challenge the core business pillars the industry is built on.